EdwinFairchild/ELFInsight-VSCode/README.md

 5. **Flexible Search in Call Graphs**:
    - Quickly locate functions in the call graph by searching for function names.
    - Matched nodes are highlighted, and the view zooms in for easy inspection. 🎯

-### 🚀 How to Use:
-1. **Open an ELF File**:
-   - Select an ELF file from the explorer side panel and it will open with ELF Insight as long as no other extension is set to open `.elf` files.
-The symbol table and memory usage will be displayed.

-2. **Reccomendation**:
-    - To improve call graph results, compile your code with optimization level `-Og` **(Optimize for Debugging)** to capture as many function calls as possible.
-    - ElfInsight will if the elf file being read was not made with the same version of ARM GNU binaries pointed to in the settings, there will be a missmatch of debug information structure.

 ---